Skip to main content

 by

 Need a partial screenshot on your Chromebook right now?
-Press Ctrl + Shift + [ (that’s the Show Windows key, shaped like a rectangle with two vertical bars).
-Then click and drag to highlight the area you want.
-Release to capture.
-Done.
+Press Ctrl + Shift + [ (that’s the Show Windows key, the one with a rectangle and two vertical bars).
+The screen dims, your cursor turns into a crosshair, click-drag-release to capture only what you need.
+The file lands in Downloads and is already on your clipboard—paste it anywhere instantly.

 What's Happening